Stick-on Fingerboard Markers (Temporary Inlays, side dots)

 DON'T BUY THESE!

 Okay, I'm joking... maybe you might want to.
-I often get asked about putting inlays on the side of fingerboards, as a visual aid to mark where the notes are.
+I've often been asked about putting inlays on the side of fingerboards, as a visual aid to mark where the notes are.
 Just know that some teachers recommend against them, as they feel that using a visual crutch like side markers can actually delay your progress on the bass.
 The idea is to NOT use your eyes, but rather your ears - and develop your muscle memory, so your hands simply go to the right place without help from your eyes.
 This leaves your eyes free to read the music, connect with your bandmates, or flirt with the hottie at the table by the door.

 Regardless, I do understand that sometimes folks feel more confident and comfortable with a little help nailing down the positions on the fingerboard, especially those making the transition from a smaller scale bass guitar - which usually does have handy dots on the fretboard.
 You also might play in a loud stage situation, or have to make large jumps up the fingerboard, and want the confidence to know that you'll land in the right place.
 No judgment from me, folks.